wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 Your viewers aren't just a mass of numbers&mdash;they're individual people and potential leads.
 That's why Wistia created a section entirely devoted to them: your Audience.

-The Audience page is all about tracking viewers through email, via Turnstile submissions, or just old fashioned views.
+The Audience page is all about leads.
+Here you can track viewers through email addresses and see all untracked views.

-To get to the Audience page you'll need to choose **Audience** from the **Stats** menu.
+To get to the Audience page choose **Audience** from the **Stats** menu.

 {% post_image hashed_id: '1b504300470d4a8d8d3857ad88151f11680215b4', class: 'center' %}

-You can check out your Audience in three ways: those who've entered information into a Turnstile, those tracked with an email address (through Turnstile or [email merge tags)]({{ '/email-marketing' | post_url }}), and total audience.
+You can check out your Audience in two ways: those tracked with an email address (through [Turnstile]({{ '/turnstile' | post_url }}) or [email merge tags)]({{ '/email-marketing' | post_url }})) or look at the total audience.
 You also have the opportunity to Search for individual contacts by name or email address.
+(At this time, you can't search for network or location&mdash;just name and email address.)

+If you want to drill down further and just see Turnstile entries click "Turnstile" in the description.

 Each audience member has their own summary line.